 For many years Gardner Grange met at the corner of Main and Elm streets, in a meeting hall above the Gardner Variety store.
 In 1971 Gardner Grange approached the Johnson County Fair Board, about the possibility of placing a Building on the Fair grounds for our use during the year and their use during fair.
 Three or four tractor pulling contests, were held per year for the next few years to fund this building project.
 The project was finished in 1973.
 For a number of years the Grange served meals at the fair, out of our Grange kitchen.
 This was discontinued later, due to aging members, and not enough younger members to help (we were all working during the day.)
 We found it easier to have a booth in the commercial building for many years we quilted and sold chances on the quilt for a $1 donation.
+In the 1980’s the Olathe Grange closed and joined Gardner Grange.
 In 2000 our women made a beautiful lavender and white bear paw quilt.
 The proceeds were given to the WW2 Memorial Fund in DC.

 Grange meetings have always consisted of opening with prayer, the open Bible, Presentation of the American Flag.
 Opening Song, from “The Grange Song Book” business meeting, literary programs in charge of the Lecturer.
 A program might consist of a musical numbers, readings, speakers, slide presentations, Hobby Nights.
 Gardner Grange continues to meet on the 1st Monday of each month at our hall on the fair grounds.